Membership & Account Agreement

 a.
 Withdrawal Limitations.
 We allow withdrawals only if your account has adequate available funds to cover the entire amount of the withdrawal, or if you have set up an Overdraft Courtesy Pay Plan.
 As stated in our Fee Schedule, drafts, other transfers, or payment orders drawn against insufficient funds may be subject to fees.
 If there are adequate funds to cover some, but not all, of your withdrawals, we may clear those withdrawals for which there are enough funds in any order at our discretion.
 All of your accounts are subject to MSUFCU’s right to require advance notice of any withdrawal as provided in the Bylaws.

 b.
 Regulation D Transfer Limitations.
-For Spartan Saver, No Dividend Savings, Holiday/Vacation, Insured Money Management and Certificate Accounts, if applicable, you may not make more than six (6) withdrawals or transfers or any combination of such withdrawals or transfers to another MSUFCU account of yours or to a third party by means of a preauthorized automatic, computer or mobile banking transfer; check, telephone order or instruction; or similar order to a third party.
+For Spartan Saver, No Dividend Savings, Holiday/Vacation, Insured Money Management and Certificate Accounts, if applicable, you may not make more than six (6) withdrawals or transfers per month or any combination of such withdrawals or transfers to another MSUFCU account of yours or to a third party by means of a preauthorized automatic, computer or mobile banking transfer; check, telephone order or instruction; or similar order to a third party.

 A preapproved transfer includes any agreement with us to pay a third party from your account upon written request, including requests obtained through ACH.
 You are allowed unrestricted transfers between any of your accounts, payments to any MSUFCU loan account, and withdrawals from your account, as long as the transfers are made in person, by mail, or at an ATM.
 We reserve the right to reject or return any transfer that surpasses these limitations and may charge fees, as stated in the Fee Schedule, and place a hold on or terminate your account.